 It is some combination of these mistakes that often cause companies to get outcompeted in organic search.
 By following the framework laid out below, you can give yourself a much better chance at outranking competitors, even when you have a less authoritative domain.

-Our 3-Step Process for Outranking Competitors in Organic Search
+Our 6-Step Process for Outranking Competitors on Google Search

 1. Base Every Piece of Content on an In-Depth SERP Analysis for a Specific Target Keyword